khoin/JAMS/README.md

 * Modules shouldn't stay in one file.
 They should be in many files for the sake of organization, but then I don't want the clients to make multiple requests to my server.
 Some sort of compiling script should be make to mesh all these files up together.
 Same for Interface modules.

+* Can the interface be rendered using WebGL or something?
+I thought it might be slower using Canvas2DRenderingContext.

 ## Usage

 You can go to [this file](lib/jams.plugins.js) and read the self-documenting plug-ins.